queenkjuul/basiclinux-lcars/README.md

     - Utilities (cdutils, ImageMagick, hfsutils, mpg123, mplayer, mc, Xcdroast)
     - Development tools (gcc, automake, yabasic, perl, python 1.5, Tcl/Tk 8.6, JDK 1.1.7/Java 7)
     - Desktop applications (AbiWord, Gimp, Xpaint, TkDesk, MagicPoint)
-    - Games (Xfreecell, LinCity, Freecell, and tons more)
+    - Games (Freecell, LinCity, Tetris, and tons more)
     - And many more!
 - All BasicLinux official add-on kernel modules
 - Full Slackware 4.0 binary package repository*
   - *the standard packages are there, but `xemacs`, `gnome`, and additional X drivers are omitted
+  - Files omitted from the LiveCD are still available in this repo in the `slackware/slackware-4.0/` directory
 - As many BasicLinux "contrib" packages as could be located and fit on-disc
 - Boots from SCSI and USB CD drives using a boot floppy
 - Bootable MS-DOS rescue environment